GeneaLabs/CodeStyle/Models.md

 ## Structure
 - Model class should only contain properties and relationship methods.
 - All attribute methods should be extracted to an Attributes trait.
-- All queriy methods should be extracted to an Query trait.
+- All queriy methods should be extracted to a Query trait.

 ```
 App